Amino21786/fomlads-group-project/README.md

 # fomlads-group-project
 # Model Comparison on the Mobile Pricing Classification Dataset
-"Explain the code base and the functionality of the modules" In this repository we will investigate the patterns of this dataset.
+In this repository we will investigate the patterns of this dataset.
 The 4 models we will use:

 - Fisher's Linear Discriminant Analysis